LectraWallet/LectraWallet-v1.2.0/README.md

 Lectra Wallet is a Bitcoin-only, browser-based self-custody wallet prototype.
 It derives a native SegWit Bitcoin address from a BIP-39 recovery phrase, encrypts the phrase locally in the browser, displays the current BTC/USD price, supports receiving and sending native Bitcoin, and includes recovery-phrase copy/paste and camera QR scanning.

-## Important warning

-This is a prototype and has not been independently audited.
-Do not use it with meaningful funds.
-The recovery phrase controls the wallet: anyone who obtains it can spend the bitcoin, and losing it can permanently prevent recovery.
-Review the transaction-building, address-validation, dependency, browser-security, and backup behavior before using real funds.

-Always test with a small amount first.
-Use only native Bitcoin mainnet when sending to a mainnet `bc1...` address.
-Do not send wrapped BTC, tokens on another chain, or testnet coins to a mainnet address.

 ## Browser-only self-custody